Tropical Storm Allison: Mid-Atlantic and Northeast United States

 In Virginia, Allison produced light rainfall, with the southeastern and south-central portions of the state experiencing over 3 in.
 A tree in a saturated ground fell over and killed one person.
 Allison also produced one tornado in the state.
 Washington, D.C. experienced moderate rainfall from the storm, totaling 2.59 in in Georgetown.
-In Maryland, rainfall from Tropical Depression Allison totaled to 7.5 in in Denton, closing eleven roads and causing washouts on 41 others.
-The Maryland Eastern Shore experienced only minor rainfall from one to two inches (25 to 50 mm).
-Damage was light, and no deaths were reported.
+In Maryland, rainfall from Tropical Depression Allison totaled to 7.5 in in Denton and peak wind gusts of 26 mph were recorded in Salisbury.
 In Delaware, the storm produced moderate rainfall, peaking at 4.2 in in Greenwood.
 No damage was reported.

 Allison, in combination with an approaching frontal boundary, dropped heavy rainfall across southeastern Pennsylvania, peaking at 10.17 in in Chalfont in Bucks County and over 3 in in portions of Philadelphia.
 The rainfall caused rivers to rise, with the Neshaminy Creek in Langhorne peaking at 16.87 ft.
 Several other rivers and creeks in southeastern Pennsylvania crested at over 10 ft.
 The rainfall downed numerous weak trees and power lines, leaving 70,000 without power during the storm.
 The flooding washed out several roads and bridges, including a few SEPTA rail lines.
 In addition, the rainfall destroyed 241 homes and damaged 1,386 others.
 Flooding at a Dodge dealership totaled 150 vehicles.
 Hundreds of people were forced to be rescued from damaged buildings from flood waters.
 The flooding dislodged a clothes dryer in the basement of the "A" building of the Village Green Apartment Complex in Upper Moreland Township, breaking a natural gas line.
 The gas leak resulted in an explosion and an ensuing fire that killed six people.
 Firefighters were unable to render assistance as the building was completely surrounded by floodwaters.
 Additionally, one man drowned in his vehicle in a river.
-Damage in Pennsylvania totaled to $215 million (2001 USD, $279 million 2012 USD).
+Damage in Pennsylvania totaled to $215 million (2001 USD).